HISTORY OF THE FIRST TEN DITCHES AND MILL CREEK

 Historically these three ditches were called the Mound Fort Ditch and today’ are called the Mound Fort Ditches #1, 2 and 3.
 In 1948 the District Court of Weber County awarded these ditches an 1849 priority date, the year that the Moore group arrived in Weber County, and priority rights 6, 7, and 8.

 Moses Tracy arrived in Weber County in 1850 settling on the south side of west 12th Street in the 700 block.
-Ambrose Shaw and Moses Tracy dug the Mound Fort Ditch #5 in 1850; it extended from Mill Creek through Shaw’s farm and on to the Tracy farm.
+Ambrose Shaw and Moses Tracy dug the Mound Fort Ditch #5 (originally ditch #9) in 1850; it extended from Mill Creek through Shaw’s farm and on to the Tracy farm.
 It was given an 1849 priority date, the year that Shaw arrived and right number 9, meaning that it was the ninth ditch constructed out of Mill Creek.
 This ditch still runs to the old Tracy farm in 2013.
+Today it is known as Mound Fort #5 or the Tracy-Shaw ditch.
 See Sketch of Mound Fort Ditches above.